ThinkDataEd/curriculum/docs/unit2/lesson3.md

 !!! note "Essential Concepts: "
     Another measure of center is the median, which can also be used to represent the typical value of a distribution.
-The median is preferred for skewed distributions or when there are outliers because it better matches what we think of as 'typical.'
+The median is preferred for skewed distributions or when there are outliers because it better matches what we think of as 'typical'.

 ###**Lesson:**
 1. Remind students that, during the previous lesson, they learned about the mean as the balancing